caiks/WBOT02/README.md

 ##### Scanned models

 The very high filter ratio of the actual-potential *likelihood* mode (3) *model* 60 of 1 to 400 reduces the *decomposition* path step multiplier to the smallest seen so far (1.69).
-This suggests that in the limit a complete scan of the all of the frames within the random range would yield us the smallest possible multiplier.
+This suggests that in the limit a complete scan of the all of the frames within the random range would yield us the smallest possible multiplier but still have high *model* growth.
+In other words, we will systematically search for the best locations for wotbot's attention.

-Scanned actual-potential *likelihood* mode (4) first takes from the image a record equal to the entire scanning area.
-Then the *model* is *applied* to each *substrate* sub-record of the scan record in order to determine the *slice* of that frame and thence the actual-potential *likelihood* pair.
+The implementation of the scanned actual-potential *likelihood* mode (4) was based on the implementation of the [generate_contour](#generate_contour) functionality described above.
+Mode 4 first takes a record equal to the entire scanning area from the given image.
+Then the current *model* is *applied* to each *substrate* sub-record of the scan record in order to determine the *slice* of that frame and thence the actual-potential *likelihood* pair.
 Then the list of frames is sorted and the topmost are taken for *events*.
 To avoid a cluster of frames around the most *likely* hotspot, the selection is constrained such that the centres of the frames are at least a certain fixed fraction of a frame apart from each other.
 The `separation` parameter defines this distance.
 It defaults to half of a frame.
 The set of topmost frames are highlighted if the GUI is visible.
 The top frame's centre then becomes the centre for the next scan.

 This process is highly compute intensive so the work is split into threads.
 The time taken depends on the configuration.
 Larger scans may require processing in the cloud.